zeplin/connected-components-docs/docs/gettingStarted/QUICK_START.md

 }
 ```

-- `projects` and `styleguides` keys are the identifiers of projects and styleguides we'll use components from.
+- `projects` and `styleguides` keys are the identifiers of projects and styleguides we'll connect components from.
-- `plugins` contain the module name of the plugins, which should be invoked while CLI processing our components.
+- `plugins` contain the module name of the plugins that the CLI uses to process our components.
 Each plugin may have its own custom configuration under `config` key.
-- `components` are the React component files in our codebase. `zeplinIds` are the component IDs in Zeplin that CLI will connect the component file.
-We may alternatively use deprecated `zeplinNames` field instead of `zeplinIds` to connect components.
+- `components` are the component files in our codebase. `zeplinIds` are the component IDs in Zeplin that the component connect to.
+You can alternatively use the `zeplinNames` key (instead of `zeplinIds`) to connect components using their names in Zeplin.

 Check [CONFIGURATION_FILE.md](../CONFIGURATION_FILE.md) for more details.

 ## Update Connected Components

-Executing `zeplin connect` (or `npm run zeplin-connect` if Zeplin CLI packages are installed locally) will process the configuration/component files again, and update our Connected Components on Zeplin.
+Executing `zeplin connect` (or `npm run zeplin-connect` if Zeplin CLI packages are installed locally) will process the configuration/component files again, and update our Connected Components in Zeplin.

-We may add a task into our CI/CD pipeline to update Connected Components every time a change has happened on our source code.
+You can add a task into your CI/CD pipeline to update Connected Components every time your component source code changes.

 ## Connecting more components

-After we initialize Connected Components, we can use `zeplin connect add-components` (or `npm run zeplin-connect add-components` if Zeplin CLI packages are installed locally) command to connect more components to Zeplin interactively.
+After initializing Connected Components, you can use the `zeplin connect add-components` (or `npm run zeplin-connect add-components` if Zeplin CLI packages are installed locally) command to connect more components to Zeplin interactively.

 It is possible to add components from other Zeplin projects or styleguides into the same configuration file.
-If you're using [Global Styleguides](https://blog.zeplin.io/announcing-global-styleguides-connecting-design-systems-to-engineering-65ad22bd0076), adding your components using IDs of styleguide(s) will be enough.
-The connected component will show up on the parent Zeplin project or styleguide(s) as well.
+If you're using [Global Styleguides](https://blog.zeplin.io/announcing-global-styleguides-connecting-design-systems-to-engineering-65ad22bd0076), adding your components using the IDs of styleguide(s) will be enough.
+Connected Components will show up on parent Zeplin styleguide(s) as well.

-### Using CLI command
+### Using CLI

-Open Zeplin and select a component that is not connected yet.
-Click on _Connect to Code_ button again.
-This time, Zeplin will us the command add this component to the existing Connected Component configuration (Notice that the only difference is `add-components` instead of `initialize`)
+Open Zeplin and select another component that is not connected yet.
+Click on the _Connect to Code_ button again.
+This time, Zeplin will display the command to add this component to the existing Connected Component configuration.
+(Notice that the only difference is the `add-components` parameter, instead of `initialize`.)

-Paste and execute the command on our source code project.
-CLI will add this project or styleguide and the component to `.zeplin/component.json` file
+Similary, paste and execute the command.
+This component will now be added to the configuration file as well.

 ```sh
 npx @zeplin/cli connect add-components \